metamatong/COMP2522Project/README.md

     - Correct answers on the second attempt
     - Incorrect answers (two failed attempts)
 - Offer to **Play Again** or **Quit**:
-    - If "Yes" (any capitalization), reset for another game.
+    - If "Yes" (any capitalization), reset for another javaFXGame.
     - If "No" (any capitalization), exit to the main menu.
     - Invalid input re-prompts the user.
 - Upon exiting WordGame:
     - Results are appended to `score.txt`.
-    - Check for a “high score” (highest average points per game):
+    - Check for a “high score” (highest average points per javaFXGame):
         - If new record: Congratulate the user and show the old record’s details.
         - Otherwise: Display the existing high score record.